IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 * Car  – car data is stored in another table;
 * Client  – client data is stored in another table;
 * Price – filled in automatically when choosing a car;
-* Add date – date of adding order;
+* Add date – date of adding order.

 ### 1.3 Edit order.